 We have included a number of related articles found on our blog as they provide the background that underscores the irony that so very many Indigenous men and women felt compelled to enlist to fight for democracy.
-If you find any of them of particular interest, please share with family, friends and peers.
+If you find any of them of particular interest, please share them with family, friends and peers.

 “Voluntary enlistment was high…..In Aboriginal communities where health and education levels were advanced, virtually every eligible man joined the armed forces.
 The overwhelming support for Canada's war effort — shown through enlistment, contributions to war charities and labour in wartime industries — was a measure of Aboriginal people's willingness to assume their responsibility in the crisis facing Canada.
 Their contribution was well received, and most Aboriginal people found acceptance as partners in the country's war effort.”

 Due to the poverty, and diseases on reserves, hundreds and perhaps thousands of Indigenous people were unable to pass medical examinations, “no figures cited to gauge their participation in the war are ever likely to reflect with any accuracy their widespread willingness to serve.”